rostomzed/linked-lists/README.md

-# Linked lists in C
+# Linked lists in C with explanation for learners

 ## Contents
   - [Introduction](#introduction)